-- 4.1 'Listening and responding to the views of young people will strengthen the policy, ensuring that it meets the needs of all pupils' Department for Education (2019, p.12) - 8.2 Pupil voice is central to the culture and ethos of our school.
-We use pupil voice to evaluate how relevant and engaging RSE is to children's lives.
-Each class has its own 'Telling Tin' which is used as a method for listening to the questions and concerns of pupils in a safe, practical, and private way.
+- 4.1 'Listening and responding to the views of young people will strengthen the policy, ensuring that it meets the needs of all pupils' Department for Education (2019, p.12) - Pupil voice is central to the culture and ethos of our school.
+We use pupil voice to evaluate how relevant and engaging RSE is to children's lives. - 8.3 Throughout our PSHE scheme of work we embed pupil voice practices to enable pupils to express their views on the range of topics and issues that RSE covers and to ensure that they listen to other opinions and evidence, reflect on their own perspectives, and take a broader view.

-- 8.3 Throughout our PSHE scheme of work we embed pupil voice practices to enable pupils to express their views on the range of topics and issues that RSE covers and to ensure that they listen to other opinions and evidence, reflect on their own perspectives, and take a broader view. - We want to ensure that all pupil voices are heard but that those views that are hurtful, offensive, or exclusionary do not dominate and are addressed appropriately and without delay.
+We want to ensure that all pupil voices are heard but that those views that are hurtful, offensive, or exclusionary do not dominate and are addressed appropriately and without delay.
 We want to ensure a culture where human rights, social justice, inclusion, and diversity are promoted.